My shopping cart

-He was a missionary with Paul & Luke & all the others.
+He was a missionary.
 He fed the poor.
-Prayed for the sick.
-And through trial and suffering brought the gospel to some really hard places alongside of Paul.
+He prayed for the sick.
+And through trial and suffering, he brought the gospel to some really hard places alongside of Paul.

-He writes this, "Do your best to come to me quickly, for Demas, because he loved the world, has deserted me and has gone to Thessalonica."
+"Do your best to come to me quickly, for Demas, because he loved this world, has deserted me and has gone to Thessalonica."

-Here is Paul, imprisoned, struggling, and Demas decides to leave him.
+Here is Paul, imprisoned and struggling, and Demas decides to leave him.

-Did he prep Paul before he left or did he leave secretly in the night?
+Did he prepare Paul before he left or did he leave secretly in the night?

-I am not really sure how he left Paul, or what happened.
-But man, how sad!
+We're not really sure how Demas left Paul, or what happened.
+All we know is that he left.

-Here is Demas, walking and doing ministry with one of the world's greatest missionaries and disciples of Jesus and it wasn't enough for him.
+Here is Demas, working in ministry alongside one of the world's greatest missionaries, and it wasn't enough for him.
 The world still looked better.
 He just couldn't shake it.
-He couldn't shake those nagging thoughts of "that old life".

 Demas saw it all, and it wasn't enough.
 The world looked better to him.

 👉 Never stop running after Jesus.
 The world will always keep calling your name.
 There will always be temptation.
 Run after Jesus.
 Don't get comfortable.